80/160m Small Receiving Loop

 [Projects]

-I live in an apartment complex with 980 units, all of which are outputting some electrical noise.
-This makes copy on the low bands very hard.
-A small receiving loop helps; it has very deep nulls and makes listening on 80 and 160 more pleasant.
+I used to live in an apartment complex with 980 units, all of which were outputting some electrical noise.
+This made copy on the low bands very hard.
+A small receiving loop helped; it has very deep nulls and made listening on 80 and 160 more pleasant.

 The receiving loop goes on a tripod in the living room.